MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/send-emails/inline-uuencoded-attachments-garbled-unreadable.md

 ## Cause

 This issue occurs because of "begin 664."
-This indicates that UUEncoding is being used.
+It indicates that UUEncoding is being used.
 When an email message contains an inline UUEncoded attachment, multipart MIME instead of MIME should be used.
 Otherwise, Microsoft Exchange translates the UUEncoded data as a part of the message body that has a MIME designator.

 ## Resolution